dirkpetersen/froster/README.md

 When running `froster config` you should confirm the default DEEP_ARCHIVE for `AWS S3 storage class` as this is currently the lowest cost storage solution available and it takes only 12 hours to retrieve your data with the lowest cost retrieval option ('Bulk').
 However, you can choose other [AWS S3 storage classes](https://rclone.org/s3/#s3-storage-class) supported by the rclone copy tool.

 Please note that Froster expects a profile named 'default', 'aws' or 'AWS' in ~/.aws/credentials which will be used for the Amazon cloud.
 If Froster finds other profiles it will ask you questions about providers and endpoints.
-If you do not want to configure addional 3rd party storage providers you cna just hit <Enter> multiple times.
+If you do not want to configure addional 3rd party storage providers you can just hit "Enter" multiple times.
 Please check the [rclone S3 docs](https://rclone.org/s3/) to learn about different providers and end points.

 ### Standard usage